1165 København K

 Despite the French name, TDC parties are extremely popular among Danish students, so begin planning the theme and drink for your room now.

 An autonomous largely self-sustaining community constructed in an abandoned military barracks, Christiania is a huge cultural hub in the city.
-They have, among other things, free concerts, science and cocktails, a tasty vegetarian restaurant, and a beautiful waterfront.
+They have free concerts, science and cocktails, a tasty vegetarian restaurant, and a beautiful waterfront.

 It’s a given, as one of the most popular attractions in the city-centre , but remember to go before it closes, as Tivoli is only open summer, Christmas, and Halloween.
 The University Post recommends either the friday night concerts or the Christmas themed Tivoli, full of gløgg and æbleskiver.